 - Review: At the end of the period, compare the actual figures with the forecasts and adjust the budget for the following period accordingly.

 Sticking to a budget helps to avoid unnecessary debts, save for the future, and ensure financial security.
-You should always work from a computerized budgeting tool, such as the one found here.
+You should always work from a computerized budgeting tool.
 This should ensure that you don’t overlook significant expense items and/or make mathematical errors.